32nd European Heritage Days at UM

 Lecture and self-guided tour on September 19 at 9:30 a.m., 11:00 a.m., and 12:30 p.m.

-• Marine life, a heritage to be preserved in the 21st century and promoted for cultural and economic development.
+- Marine life: a heritage to be preserved in the 21st century and harnessed for cultural and economic development.

 Exhibition: “The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier”

-The32nd edition of European Heritage Days will also mark the start of a unique exhibition organized at the university medical library from September 19 to October 31 entitled "The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier."
+The32nd edition of European Heritage Days will also mark the opening of a new exhibition at the University Medical Library from September 19 to October 31, titled “The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier.”

-An exhibition that invites visitors to discover why, seven centuries apart, the abbots of Clairvaux and Gabriel Prunelle, librarian at the Faculty of Medicine in Montpellier in the early 19th century, chose to honor the same documents that were precious to their communities.
+An exhibition that invites visitors to discover why, seven centuries apart, the abbots of Clairvaux and Gabriel Prunelle—librarian at the Faculty of Medicine in Montpellier in the early 19th century—chose to highlight the same precious documents for their respective communities.

-She presents a selection of these manuscripts that demonstrates both the variety of subjects covered and the monks' ambition to gather all knowledge.
+It presents a selection of these manuscripts that illustrates both the variety of subjects covered and the monks’ ambition to compile all knowledge.

 Free admission on September 19 and 20 from 9:30 a.m. to 12:30 p.m. and from 2:00 p.m. to 5:30 p.m.